Chiral orbital current driven topological Hall effect in Mn3Si2Te6

 Figure~\ref {fig1}(a) shows the temperature-dependent magnetization M(T) of bulk MST single crystals at an applied field of 0.1 T. It shows that the ab-plane is the easy plane where the magnetization saturates at around 1.5 $\mathrm{\mu_B}$/Mn, while the c-axis is the hard axis.
 The Curie temperature as obtained from Fig.~\ref{fig1}(a) is close to 78 K, which is consistent with earlier reports \cite{PhysRevB.111.174419,PhysRevB.106.045106,PhysRevB.103.245122,PhysRevB.108.125103,PhysRevB.103.L161105,Zhang2024CurrentSensitiveHall,Zhang2022ChiralOrbitalCurrents,Seo2021ColossalAMR,PhysRevB.95.174440}.
 The inset of Fig.~\ref{fig1}(a) shows the isothermal magnetization at 5 K for both the crystallographic axes, suggesting that the c-axis magnetization does not saturate even at a higher field of 5 T. The temperature dependence of electrical resistivity for the bulk single crystals of MST is shown in Fig.~\ref{fig1}(b), which indicates its semiconducting nature similar to other reports \cite{PhysRevB.106.045106,PhysRevB.103.245122,PhysRevB.108.125103}.
 The inset of Fig.~\ref{fig1}(b) shows the field dependence of magnetoresistance (MR$\%$) for bulk MST samples at 5 K with B $\|$ c showing the well-known CMR effect.

 Figure~\ref {fig1}(c) shows the field dependence of Hall resistivity ($\mathrm{\rho_{xy}}$) at 5 K for the bulk MST single crystal.
 The appearance of a distinct sharp peak in the low field region of the Hall resistivity data suggests additional contributions to the $\mathrm{\rho_{xy}}$ data apart from the OHE and AHE, similar to what was observed in previous reports \cite{PhysRevB.108.125103,PhysRevB.103.L161105,Zhang2024CurrentSensitiveHall}.
+Similar peaks in the field-dependent Hall resistivity of the nanoflake MST device (Device D1 of SM \cite{SM}) are observed in Fig.~\ref{fig1}(d).
+If the observed low-field nonlinearity were dominated by field-induced changes in carrier density or mobility, one would expect a comparable nonlinearity to persist or evolve continuously into the high-field regime.
+However, it is clear from Fig.~\ref{fig1}(c),(d), $\mathrm{\rho_{xy}}$ depicts a strictly linear field dependence at high fields for both bulk and nanoflake devices.
 This indicates possible contributions from the THE.
-Similar peaks in the field-dependent Hall resistivity of the nanoflake MST device are observed in Fig.~\ref{fig1}(d).
-For the device, the peak becomes sharper and more prominent, indicating that the THE contribution possibly enhances with decreasing thickness.

 To further examine the origin of the sharp peak observed in the Hall resistivity data, we measure the field dependence of $\mathrm{\rho_{xy}}$ at different temperatures for both bulk and nanoflake device of MST, as shown in Fig.~\ref{fig2}(a) and \ref{fig2}(b), respectively.
+Figures~\ref{fig2}(a),(b) confirms that the peak in $\mathrm{\rho_{xy}}$ remains confined to the same low-field regime over a broad temperature range.
+The high-field Hall slope also remains linear and unchanged ruling out the possibilty of carrier-based nonlinear Hall mechanisms which typically strengthen at higher fields which is not the case here.
 For bulk, the peak in the Hall resistivity data persists up to to 70 K, while for the device, it starts to die out above 30 K. The occurrence of this peak in the $\mathrm{\rho_{xy}}$ curve for bulk MST has been attributed to COC in previous reports \cite{Zhang2024CurrentSensitiveHall}.
 This COC is known to induce an orbital moment (M$\mathrm{_{COC}}$) along the c axis \cite{Zhang2022ChiralOrbitalCurrents}, that underpins the well-known CMR in bulk MST.
 This M$\mathrm{_{COC}}$ produces a magnetic field B$\mathrm{_c}$ in the real space, which is directed along the c-axis.
 When B $\|$ c, it adds up to the external field applied and influences the Hall resistivity \cite{Zhang2024CurrentSensitiveHall}.

 In general, the total Hall resistivity $\mathrm{\rho_{xy}}$ can be expressed as